Katerinamiku/samuraiLessons/README.md

 # Social media App 'IT-Cats'

 Simple social media app on React.
-In progress.
+Development still in progress.

 ## Features

-App is based on social network API ('https://social-network.samuraijs.com/').
+App is based on social network API ('https://social-network.samuraijs.com/') with CORS.
-Login page, user profile page, friends, messages, music page are realized in App with different tools and instruments.
+<br/>Login page, user profile page, friends, messages, music page are realized in App with different tools and instruments.

 ## Used technologies & tools